When you move to Mexico, it is important to get a handle on healthcare.

 If you don’t feel like creating a new post asking about English-speaking doctors, there are usually similar questions asked that you can search for in the group.

 The third option is to do some research.
 You can either search Google for “English-speaking doctors in my area” or use a resource like Doctoralia, which many in Mexico use to find doctors.
 If using the latter, you can easily filter for doctors that speak English.

 Mexico’s Healthcare Costs

 If you are a Mexican resident, even if you choose not to pay for private health insurance, you are covered by INSABI or IMSS.
-These programs are touted to provide free healthcare to Mexican residents, but the reality is that it may not fully cover the costs.
+These programs are touted to provide free healthcare to Mexican residents, but the reality is that they may not fully cover the costs.

 But whether your public or private insurance covers the costs of your healthcare or not, it is good to have an idea about what each of the most popular medical services cost in Mexico.
 If you find yourself in Mexico with no insurance as a tourist, this is all the more important to know.

 Whether you have run out of your prescription or find yourself worrying about a new mole, general practitioners are normally the go-to for most ailments.

 A doctor’s visit in Mexico costs around MXN400, which is around US$20.